SharkSnack/shiren-5/content/items/other-items.md

 ---
-title: "Other"
+title: "Other Items"
 metaTitle: "Other Items - Shiren the Wanderer: Tower of Fortune Wiki"
 metaDescription: "Complete other item details for Shiren the Wanderer: The Tower of Fortune and the Dice of Fate."
 ---

-# Other List
+# Other Items List

 <table class="itemListCentered3">
   <tr>